 Seven of these impressive national parks are situated directly on or in the vicinity of the coast, while the eighth National Park, Plitvice Lakes, is less than 200 km from the coast.

-A Quick Note on Currency & Borders
+A Quick Note on Currency & The Pelješac Bridge Update [Updated]

 If you’re coming from a neighboring country, keep in mind that Croatia is now part of the Schengen Area, which means that crossing the border from Slovenia and Hungary is a breeze.